tylerkimbell12/CSCI_2275_Final/README.md

 Download the zip file from github, and extract the files into VScode.

-Compile with: g++ Graph.cpp Stack.cpp final.cpp Queue.cpp Nodes.h -std=c++11 -o final
+Compile with: g++ -std=c++11 final.cpp Queue.cpp Stack.cpp Graph.cpp -o final

+Try Running with:

+For Mac: Run with: ./final graphVertexes.csv graphdataMac.txt

+If that doesnt work...
+Run with this:

 For Windows: Run with: ./final graphVertexes.csv graphdataWindows.csv

-For Mac: Run with: ./final graphVertexes.csv graphdataMac.txt

 ----------------------------------------